General Terms & Conditions of the Australian College of Midwives

 - goods and services do not deliver what they are supposed to deliver; or exceptional circumstances supported by documentation.

-Instances where ACM will not provide a refund to a consumer include:
+Instances where ACM will not provide a refund to an individual include:

-- where a consumer decides later they can’t afford the goods and services;
+- where an individual decides later they can’t afford the goods and services;

-- where a consumer finds alternative goods and services at a more competitive price;
+- where an individual finds alternative goods and services at a more competitive price;

 - where goods have been used or altered; or

-- incorrect choice of goods and services by the consumer.
+- incorrect choice of goods and services by the individual.

-Where a consumer requests a refund for goods and services immediately prior to delivery or provision, a refund may be refused or a partial refund may be provided.
+Where an individual requests a refund for goods and services immediately prior to delivery or provision, a refund may be refused or a partial refund may be provided.

 Specific refund terms & conditions for different ACM goods and services are outlined below.